DeanWeiss/reading-notes-301d/Reading_08.md

 ## Types of Virtual Network Adapters in VBox.
 "A virtual network adapter is a software-emulated physical device.
 There are six virtual adapter types that can be virtualized by VirtualBox.
 <ul>
-<li> AMD PCnet-PCI II (Am79C970A).
-This network adapter is based on AMD chip and can be used in many situations.
+  <li> <strong> AMD PCnet-PCI II (Am79C970A).</strong> This network adapter is based on AMD chip and can be used in many situations.
 As for Windows guests, this network adapter can be used for older Windows versions (such as Windows 2000) because newer Windows versions such as Windows 7, 8 and 10 do not contain a built-in driver for this adapter.
 Originally, the Am79C970A PCI device contained a single chip 10-Mbit controller and the DMA engine was integrated.
 This network adapter also supports AMD’s Magic Packet technology for remote wake-up.</li>

   <li> AMD PCnet-FAST III (Am79C973).
 This virtualized network adapter is supported by almost all guest operating systems that can run on VirtualBox.
 GRUB (the boot loader) can use this adapter for network boot.
 Similarly to the previous network adapter, this one is based AMD chip.
 Intel PRO/1000 MT Desktop (82540EM).
 This adapter works perfectly with Windows Vista and newer Windows versions.
 The most of Linux distributions support this adapter as well. </li>